dhis2/dhis2-docs/src/developer/web-api/metadata.md

 (if not you will potentially overwrite existing locales for other locales).

+The status code will be `204 No Content` if the data value was successfully saved or updated, or `404 Not Found` if there was a validation error (e.g. more than one `SHORT_NAME` for the same `locale`).

 ### Web API versions { #webapi_api_versions }

 The Web API is versioned starting from DHIS 2.25.
 The API versioning